+credits

+• 0.00.00

-credits Found.
+Found.
 Of Couns.
+Education and Supervision (18-CNSL-9001) 3

+Advanced Theories (18-CNSL-9005) 3

-Education and Supervision (18-CNSL-9001) 3 Doctoral Practicum: Counseling Interventions (18-CNSL-9050) 3 Supervision Theory (18-CNSL-8040) 3 Best Practices in Teaching in Human Services (SPSY 8070) <or></or> 3 Preparing Future Faculty (18-MUTI-8041) Supervision Practicum (18-CNSL-9011) 3 Doctoral Internship in Ecological Counseling (18-CNSL-9060) 5
+Doctoral Practicum: Counseling Interventions (18-CNSL-9050) 3

+Supervision Theory (18-CNSL-8040) 3

+Best Practices in Teaching in Human Services (SPSY 8070) <or></or>

+Preparing Future Faculty (18-MUTI-8041) 3

+Supervision Practicum (18-CNSL-9011) 3

+Doctoral Internship in Ecological Counseling (18-CNSL-9060) 5

 Doctoral Cognate Electives (9 semester credits): Selected courses in students' chosen area(s) of concentration to be developed with input from the student training committee.
 In these courses, students will develop some expertise in key topics within the ecological perspective consistent with their scholarly interests.
-Students will choose one cognate area from the following list, with additional electives approved by the advisor and reviewed by the program coordinator:
+Students will choose one cognate area from the following list, with additional electives approved by the advisor and reviewed by the programcoordinator:

-• School Counseling, Substance Abuse Counseling, or Multicultural/Social Justice Focus
+School Counseling, Substance Abuse Counseling, or Multicultural/Social Justice Focus

 Doctoral Dissertation (minimum 12 semester credits): Original research designed by the doctoral student using quantitative or qualitative methods to generate new knowledge relevant to the field of counseling.
+Register with permission from advisor/chair.